AniW-codes/Portfolio/README.md

 # Covid Project

 ## Objective
-The goal of this project is to analyze the data trends during Covid in the period of 2020 and 2021.
+The goal of this project is to analyze the data trends during Covid in the period of 2020 and 2021 and simultaneously build visualisations in Tableau.

 Level: Beginner